hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

 Jeremy Ellis has been a technology teacher for about 35 years.
-In the 1990's was making 3 layer, 8 node, neural networks and manually adjusted the weights.
+In the 1990's he was making 3 layer, 8 node, neural networks and manually adjusting the weights.
 Nothing really worked.
-2015 Tensorflow made everything easier.
-By 2019 I was an expert in browser based TensorflowJS.
-Then switched to physical microcontrollers.
-By 2024 I have become an expert at Arduino Pro and the Seeedstudio esp32.
+In 2015 Tensorflow made everything easier.
+By 2019 he was an expert in browser based TensorflowJS.
+Then he switched to physical microcontrollers.
+By 2024 he had become an expert at ML models on the Arduino Pro and the Seeedstudio Esp32.

 </details>
 <hr>